jsbots/AutoFish/README.md

 <img src="guide_img/threshold.gif" width="400" align="center">
 </p>

-Threshold value is an RGB value of a red or blue color, depends on what switch you use, that represent a color threshold below which the bot will ignore all the respected colors.
+The Threshold value represents an RGB value of a red or blue color, depending on the switch used.
+It serves as a color threshold below which the bot will ignore all corresponding colors.

-For example if I use red switch and my threshold is 60, the bot will ignore all the colors below this value, by doing so it will see only the reddest parts of the screen and that's what we need: a red feather on the bobber. **So the higher the threshold, the less red colors the bot will recognize and the other way around: the lower is the threshold the more red colors on the screen the bot will recognize.**
+For instance, if the red switch is used and the threshold is set to 60, the bot will only recognize colors that are redder than this threshold value.
+This allows the bot to focus on the reddest parts of the screen, such as a red feather on the bobber.

->Found red/blue colors before casting.
-Change your Fishing Zone or increase the Threshold value or change the fishing place.

-With this error the bot will highlight the area where it ran into the same colors as your threshold value.
-Tweak the **Fishing Zone** or change your fishing place.
-If the error happens because of some reddish water, use the blue switch or increase **Threshold** value.

-> Have tried n attempts to find the bobber and failed: decrease the red color "threshold" value or change the fishing place.

-If you see this error, it means you need to decrease threshold or change the direction/position of your fishing place to make the bobber brighter.
+Increasing the threshold value will result in the bot recognizing fewer red colors, while decreasing the threshold value will cause the bot to recognize more red colors on the screen.

 ### Dynamic Threshold